Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 Two contracts in one file: pydantic validation (the kind is one of five strings, slugs are non-empty, layout has x and y) and a cross-file consistency check (every relationship’s source/target points at a known entity slug).
 A typo in relationships.yaml fails at load time with a clear error, not at runtime as a missing-row 500.

-The same module is what the skill imports when validating its own output before exiting — the skill and the loader share one contract by importing the same pydantic models.
-That’s the “the contract is the schema” rule from Post 3, reapplied at the YAML seam.
+The same module is what the skill imports when validating its own output before exiting, so the skill and the loader share one contract by importing the same pydantic models.
+That’s the “the contract is the schema” rule from Post 4, reapplied at the YAML seam.

 Plain-English aside: why YAML and not JSON?
 The artifact is meant to be hand-edited — fixing a summary, nudging a coordinate, correcting a debut episode.
 YAML wins on readability for that use case (no trailing commas to chase, no